-- The SHA-256 compression function must be collision-resistant. - The SHA-256 compression function must be a PRF when keyed by the bits corresponding to the position of rcm in the second block of SHA-256 input, with input to the PRF in the remaining bits of the block and the chaining variable.
+- SHA256Compress must be collision-resistant. - SHA256Compress must be a PRF when keyed by the bits corresponding to the position of rcm in the second block of SHA-256 input, with input to the PRF in the remaining bits of the block and the chaining variable.